morganc3/KOAuth/README.md

 Usage:
 - Place OAuth 2.0 credentials/information in config JSON file.
 An example is in config-template.json
 - `go build`
-- `./KOAuth --config configfile.json --checks ./config/resources/checks.json --timeout 4`
+- `./KOAuth --config=configfile.json --checks=./config/resources/checks.json --timeout=4`

 By default, KOAuth will attempt to authenticate your browser session by performing a normal OAuth flow (which generally will prompt for authentication if you are not logged in), but you may provide an argument to the "--authentication-url" flag to authenticate at another URL.
 Once you have authenticated,